Central Iowa Honey Bee Swarm Rescue

 -

-What is a swarm?
+What exactly is a swarm of bees?

 I get this question a lot.
 Simply put, when a colony of bees grows to a point where it needs more space, a queen and half of the bees will leave their hive to find a new one.
-They usually settle in a ball on a tree branch, bush, or fence, really anywhere, and hang out for a day or two.
-That's how most people will encounter a swarm.
+They usually settle in a ball on a branch, bush, or fence, really anywhere, and hang out for a day or two.
+That's how most people encounter a swarm.
 Swarming is part of a honey bee colony's natural reproductive cycle.

 -

-What areas do you service?
+What areas in Iowa do you service?

 I service pretty much all of Central Iowa, including Boone, Hamilton, Hardin, Jasper, Marshall, Polk, and Story Counties.
 That includes the towns of Ames, Ankeny, Boone, Des Moines, Gilbert, Huxley, Kelley, Luther, Madrid, Nevada, Roland, Slater, Story City, and other central Iowa locales.
 I also know a lot of beekeepers, so if I can’t help you I can guide you to someone who can.